Boss SP-303: Musicians

 The SP-303 is often praised by various musicians for its unique sound qualities, specifically its pitch and compression effects.
 Frequent SP-303 and 404 user Dibiase said of the sampler, "The difference between the 303 and SP-404 is that the vinyl sound compression sounds way different in the 303.
 It has a grittier sound."

-The sampler has often been used live and in the studio by artists such as Animal Collective, Panda Bear, Four Tet, Madlib and J Dilla.
+The sampler has often been used live and in the studio by artists such as Animal Collective, Panda Bear, Four Tet, Moka Only, Madlib and J Dilla.
 Dilla famously used only the SP-303 and a 45 record player to create 29 of the 31 tracks from Donuts while hospitalized.
 Madlib produced most of the collaboration album Madvillainy, by using a Boss SP-303, a portable turntable, and a cassette deck.
 This including beats for "Strange Ways", "Raid", and "Rhinestone Cowboy", which were all produced in his hotel room in São Paulo.